dlang-tour/english/vibed/vibe-d-web-framework.md

   See the next section for a complete example.
 * Provides an easy to use JSON and web interface generator.
 * Has out-of-the-box
-  support for Redis and MongoDB make it easy to write backend systems that have good performance.
+  support for Redis and MongoDB that makes it easy to write backend systems that have good performance.
 * Can be used to create generic TCP or UDP clients and servers.